 A list of great ways to make money by selling your clutter!
-Use these ideas to earn money while you declutter and simply.
+Use these ideas to earn money while you declutter and simplify.

-If you are decluttering or are simply tight on money, it is definitely worth trying to sell some of your things.
+If you are decluttering or are simply on a tight budget and need money, it is definitely worth trying to sell some of your things.
 If you aren’t sure where to do it, here are a list of ways to make money and the places that I have used and recommend.

 7 Ways to Make Money by Selling Your Clutter

 Craigslist is a great way to sell things and we’ve had good success using it over the last several years.
 While you can post anything, I recommend using it mainly for bigger ticket items as those seem to do well there.

 If you aren’t sure how much to charge for your item, simply use the “Search” box to see what others are charging for similar things and go from there.

 To avoid being scammed, take only cash.
 Also, if you aren’t comfortable having people come to your home, you can instead meet them at a local public place.

 PRO TIP: Detailed description and a few good pictures help a lot!
 Also, a fairly specific location is helpful too so that people know whether it is worth there time.
 For instance, instead of saying “Exton” try “Exton, north side”.